Stonecoast MFA Program in Creative Writing

-The Stonecoast MFA program is a low-residency program.
-Ten-day residencies for students, faculty, and visiting writers are held each January and June.
-Each semester, a group of ten students also goes to Ireland for a smaller residency.
-Residencies involve an intensive schedule of workshops, classes, readings, and gatherings.
-The rest of a student's academic work during the two-year program is pursued on a one-on-one basis under the leadership of a faculty mentor.

 Founded in 2002 by Barbara Lee Hope, Ken Rosen, and Dianne Benedict, Stonecoast came to national prominence under the direction of poet Annie Finch who served as director from 2004 to 2013.
-Stonecoast is one of the oldest and best-known of the second wave of low-residency graduate programs in creative writing, following on the first wave of the Warren Wilson, Goddard, and Bennington graduate programs.
-Stonecoast departed from its predecessor programs in a number of significant ways including more flexibility in cross-genre work, more student input into mentor choice and curriculum, seminar-style classes as opposed to lectures, and more flexibility in third-semester projects.
+One of the oldest of the second wave of low-residency graduate programs in creative writing, following on the first wave of the programs at Warren Wilson College, Goddard College, and Bennington College, Stonecoast departed from its predecessor programs in a number of innovative ways that have influenced subsequent programs.
+These included more flexibility in cross-genre work, more student input into mentor choice and curriculum, seminar-style classes as opposed to lectures, and more flexibility in third-semester projects.
 The program received coverage in The Atlantic Monthly feature on MFA programs focusing in particular on its Ireland residency and popular fiction component.
 Other innovative curricular features include a foundation workshop in poetic meter for incoming poets and student-initiated elective workshops on special topics in writing.

 Stonecoast has been ranked consistently among the "Top Ten Low-Residency Programs" by Poets & Writers magazine since 2011.